AmerMathSoc/texml/README.md

 ## Testing

+At this point, should be able to compile, e.g., tests/hello.tex.

-If you install the STIX Two fonts and Source Sans Pro somewhere where fontconfig can find them, you might also be able to compile test/graphics.tex.
-(If you want to be able to use stix2.sty (or stix.sty), you'll need the Ubuntu fonts-stix package (I think).)
+If you install the fonts (STIX Two and Source Sans) somewhere where fontconfig can find them, you should also be able to compile test/graphics.tex.

 If you get that far, try this: